8lecramm/derohe-proxy/README.md

 # derohe-proxy

-Proxy to combine miners and to reduce network load
+Proxy to combine miners and to reduce network load.
 The proxy waits for first incoming connection and uses this wallet address for mining.
 Long To-Do list, but this release is working.